matheusportela/Poiesis/README.txt

 avoid high coupling of the project and reduce changes costs.
     * STL: Standard Template Library.
 Default library with C++, provides useful generic containers.
-    * SDL: .
+    * SDL: Simple DirectMedia Layer.
 Provides functionality for low-level graphics, audio, device I/O, fonts and timers.

 2) Adapters: This layer is intended to provide a platform independence to the system, both from operating system and from third-party libraries.
 Hence, it